maffos/self-supervised-footprint-cnn/README.md

 ## License

-[Add your license information here]
+...
 ## Citation

 If you use this work in your research, please cite our publication:

 ```
-[Add citation information here]
+@inproceedings{wamhoff2025cnn,
+  title={CNN-Based Geometric Feature Embedding Using Coordinates for Cartographic Generalization Tasks on Building Footprints},
+  author={Wamhoff, Matthias and Baerenzung, Julien and Kaufhold, Lilli and Kada, Martin},
+  booktitle={Proceedings of the ICA},
+  volume={7},
+  pages={26},
+  year={2025},
+  organization={Copernicus Publications G{\"o}ttingen, Germany}
+}

 ```

 ## Support

-For questions or issues, please open an issue on GitHub or contact [your-contact-info].
+For questions or issues, please open an issue on GitHub or contact matthias.wamhoff@tu-berlin.de.